RUC-NLPIR/fullrank/README.md

 bash test_latency.sh
 ```

 Note that we choose not to use vllm technique for a fair comparison.
-Below shows the the latency across different LLMs:
+The following image shows the latency across different LLMs:

 <img src="https://8421bcd.oss-cn-beijing.aliyuncs.com/img/image-20241218232539325.png" alt="image-20241218232539325" style="zoom: 50%;" />